Hotel room or vacation rental? The accommodation debate

 Yes, I like its general ethos of venturing to less-crowded areas and indulging in hole-in-the-wall restaurants.
 But not every aspect of being a local is fun.

 I live in Manhattan.
-For me "being a local" isn't just about going to Broadway shows -- it also means shoving my way onto a crowded rush hour subway train, waiting an hour in line to get a salad at lunch, and lugging my trash down six flights of stairs because the elevator in my building is broken again.
+For me "being a local" isn't just about going to Broadway shows -- it also means shoving my way onto a crowded rush hour subway train, waiting an hour in line to get a salad at lunch and lugging my trash down six flights of stairs because the elevator in my building is broken again.

 You didn't know you needed your newspaper ironed every morning until you stayed here.